Classify events with NXLog Agent

 Oct 31 15:02:27 SERVER-1 sshd[261799]: pam_unix(sshd:session): session opened for user root by (uid=0)

 It then uses a regular expression to filter for SSH login events and enriches matching event records with $AccountName, $AccountID, and $EventAction fields.
-Finally, it converts records to JSON format using the to_json() procedure of the xm_json module.
+Finally, it converts the events to JSON format using the to_json() procedure of the xm_json module.

 nxlog.conf